 Psychology is often equated with psychotherapy, and even though therapy is under the umbrella of psychology, there is so much more to the field.
 Psychology is quite vast and varied.
-In fact, most people studying pychology know only the basics about counselling, Freud, or the DSM.
+In fact, most people studying psychology know only the basics about counseling, Freud, or the DSM.
 So, what is psychology?

 The Merriam-Webster dictionary defines psychology as “the science or study of the mind and behavior.”
 Obviously, this is a general definition that encompasses pretty much everything dealing with humans and animals.
 The definition goes on to explain that not only is psychology the study of the mind and behavior of individuals but also of groups within a given context: “a: the mental or behavioral characteristics of an individual or group; b: the study of mind and behavior in relation to a particular field of knowledge or activity.”

 The dictionary definition provides a sense of the field – but that’s not enough.
 We need more detail, more specifics to flesh out the concept.
 Luckily for us contemporary psychology is subdivided into a vast number of areas to provide us this detail.
 Here are some popular subdivisions:

 a) Cognitive psychology focuses on the mental processes of humans.
 Popular topics in this area include attention, learning, memory, and problem solving.

 b) Comparative psychology zeroes in on the mind and behavior of non-humans (e.g., insects, mice, bats, cats, parrots, monkeys).
 The research includes cross-comparisons between species as well as individual species.
 Some popular topics of research are learning, concept development, and memory.